 We, the homo sapiens, were only one of many.
 Contrary to popular belief, other human species, such as the homo soloensis, the homo denisova and the neanderthals had evolved separately from homo sapiens.
 Yet, about 30.000 years ago they had all vanished from the planet.
 Scholars increasingly agree that there is a good possibility that we, homo sapiens, have eradicated them all.

 This raises questions.
 How?
 Why us?
 What had made homo sapiens capable of wiping out all these species?
-How come we are here to ponder these questions, instead of the far stronger neanderthals, who also evolved cognitively?
+How come we are here to ponder these questions, instead of the far stronger neanderthals, who had also evolved cognitively?

 The answer lies in governance.